 - Jones v.
 Norton, 3 F. Supp.
 3d 1170 (D. Utah 2014), aff’d, 809 F.3d 564 (10th Cir.
 2015)

 - Obtained summary judgment on behalf of our client, the State’s Highway Patrol, in wrongful death/civil rights case related to officer-involved shooting on an Indian Reservation wherein Plaintiff was involved in a high speed chase in and out of Indian country

 Representative Experience | Medical Malpractice

-- Obtained unanimous defense verdict for two family practice physicians and their practice in wrongful death case arising from the death of a 45 year old female wherein Plaintiffs claimed that the defendant physicians were negligent in caring for a female patient who was admitted to the hospital for shortness of breath, pneumonia and anemia.
-Plaintiff suffered cardiac arrest on second day in hospital, that subsequently resulted in anoxic brain injury.
-After a ten day trial, the jury found no breach of the standard of care. (favor of the defendants)
+- Obtained unanimous defense verdict for two family practice physicians and their practice in wrongful death case arising from the death of a 45 year old female wherein Plaintiffs claimed that the defendant physicians were negligent in caring for a female patient who was admitted to the hospital for shortness of breath, pneumonia and anemia, and Plaintiff suffered cardiac arrest on second day in hospital, that subsequently resulted in anoxic brain injury; after a ten day trial, the jury found no breach of the standard of care.
+(Favor of the defendants.)

-- Defense of two bariatric surgeons and their medical practice group in medical malpractice wrongful death claim arising from the death of a 64 year old female. wherein Plaintiffs alleged that an exploratory laparoscopy and hiatal hernia repair were negligently performed and that the patient died as a result of a gastrointestinal perforation and from the improper handling of the withdrawal of care.
-After an 11 day trial, the jury found that one of our defended surgeons had no breach of the standard of care but awarded a verdict against our other defendant surgeon, that was less than half the award against the codefendant represented by another firm. (no cause, one defendant/plaintiff verdict)
+- Defense of two bariatric surgeons and their medical practice group in medical malpractice wrongful death claim arising from the death of a 64 year old wherein Plaintiffs alleged that an exploratory laparoscopy and hiatal hernia repair were negligently performed and that the patient died as a result of a gastrointestinal perforation and from the improper handling of the withdrawal of care; the jury found that one of our defended surgeons had not breached the standard of care but awarded a verdict against Defendant surgeon for less than half the award against the codefendant represented by another firm.
+(No cause, one defendant/plaintiff verdict.)